zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

 The user sets the content of `data/number.txt` to `3` and commits the change.
 Git goes to `HEAD` to get the parent of the `a3` commit.
 Instead of finding and following a branch ref, it finds and returns the hash of the `a2` commit.

 Git updates `HEAD` to point directly at the hash of the new `a3` commit.
 The repository is still in the detached `HEAD` state.
-It is not on a branch because no commit points at either `a3` or one of its descendants.
+The commit is not on a branch because no branch ref points at either `a3` or one of its descendants.
 This means it is easy to lose.

 From now on, trees and blobs will mostly be omitted from the graph diagrams.